ReadShade/ReadShade/source/depth3d/hardwareguides/viture.rst

 To use your VITURE AR Glasses with an NVIDIA GPU, follow these steps:

-#. **Update your NVIDIA Drivers:** Ensure you have the latest `NVIDIA Drivers <https://www.nvidia.com/en-us/drivers/>`_ installed.
+#. **Update your NVIDIA Drivers:** Make sure you have the newest `NVIDIA Drivers <https://www.nvidia.com/en-us/drivers/>`_ installed.

    .. figure:: images/viture12.png

       Screenshot of the NVIDIA drivers page.

-#. **Switch to 3D Mode:** Plug in your VITURE AR Glasses and switch them to 3D Mode by holding down the first button for a few seconds.
+#. **Switch to 3D Mode:** Plug in your VITURE AR Glasses.
+Hold down the first button for a few seconds to switch them to 3D Mode.

    .. figure:: images/viture13.jpg

       Image of VITURE glasses showing the button location.

-   Under Windows, it should be recognized as a 3840 x 1080p screen:
+   Windows should see it as a 3840 x 1080p screen:

    .. figure:: images/viture14.png